The Evolution Of Indoor Clothes Airers

 g.
 They are guaranteed for three years and are made from recyclable materials.

 i.
-They stop you using your tumble dryer.
+They stop you from using your tumble dryer.

 j.
 They create more usable space, especially in small homes and flats.